sensu/sensu-docs/content/sensu-go/6.0/api/assets.md

 {{< /code >}}
 response codes  | <ul><li>**Success**: 201 (Created)</li><li>**Malformed**: 400 (Bad Request)</li><li>**Error**: 500 (Internal Server Error)</li></ul>

-## Delete an asset {#assetsasset-delete}
+## Delete a dynamic runtime asset {#assetsasset-delete}

-The `/assets/:asset` API endpoint provides HTTP DELETE access so you can delete an asset.
+The `/assets/:asset` API endpoint provides HTTP DELETE access so you can delete a dynamic runtime assets.

 {{% notice note %}}
-**NOTE**: Deleting an asset does not remove the downloaded files from the asset cache or remove any references to the deleted asset in other resources.
+**NOTE**: Deleting a dynamic runtime asset does not remove the downloaded files from the asset cache or remove any references to the deleted asset in other resources.
 {{% /notice %}}

 ### Example {#assetsasset-delete-example}